Loudon's Highlanders: Formation

 The great bravery of the 43rd Highlanders (later renumbered the 42nd) and the admirable service which they rendered at the Battle of Fontenoy in May 1745, made the Government anxious to avail themselves still further of the military qualities of the Highlanders.
 Authority, therefore, was given to John Campbell, 4th Earl of Loudoun to raise another Highland regiment under the patronage of the noblemen, chiefs, and gentlemen of that part of the kingdom, whose sons and connections would be appointed officers.
 The regiment was raised at Inverness and Perth in August 1745 and the Earl of Loudoun served as its colonel throughout its short life.
 By 8 June 1745, the regiment numbered 1,250 men who were formed into twelve companies.
 By August 1745, the regiment consisted of twenty companies of men.
-Loudon's regiment was an entirely different unit to the eighteen Independent Highland Companies who they are often confused with, and which were raised by Duncan Forbes of Culloden starting in October, 1745.
+Loudon's regiment was an entirely different unit to the eighteen Independent Highland Companies with whom they are often confused, and which were raised by Duncan Forbes of Culloden starting in October 1745.